-Volos is a coastal port city in Thessaly located midway on Greek mainland, about 326 km (203 miles) north of Athens (Piraeus) and 215 km (134 miles) south of Thessaloniki.
-Volos is the capital of Magnesia regional unit and the only outlet to sea out of Thessaly, the largest agricultural region in Greece.
-With a population of 144,450 in 2011, Volos is a major industrial centre, while its port provides a connection between Europe, Asia and the Middle East.
-The municipality area of Volos is 387.1 km2 (149.5 ml2).
+Volos is a port city in Thessaly (central-western Greece) located approx 326 km (203 ml) north of Athens (Piraeus) and 215 km (134 ml) south of Thessaloniki.
+Volos is capital of Magnesia regional unit and Thessaly's only seaport serving country's largest agricultural region.
+The city has population around 145,000, and is also a major industrial centre.
+The port serves regular shipping traffic between Europe and Middle East (Asia).

-In addition to ancient history and legends, Volos was also an important Greek centre of Christianity during Byzantine times.
-24 monasteries were built high atop Meteora's imposing cliffs to protect monks from invaders.
-These structures were built like fortresses.
-They could be reached only by the use of ropes lowered by the monks.
-Close by are the sites of the ancient cities of Demetrias and Pagasae.
+In addition to its ancient history and legends, Volos was an important center for the Greek Christianity during Byzantine Empire (330-1453 AD).
+Atop Meteora's cliffs, like fortresses were built 24 monasteries to protect monks from the Ottoman invaders.
+These structures can be reached only by the use of ropes lowered by the monks.
+Close to the city are the ancient cities Demetrias and Pagasae.

 Port Volos cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Volos, Greece.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.